A baby step-giant step roadmap algorithm for general algebraic sets: Block representations and curve segments

 \section{Block representations and curve segments}

-We denote by $\D$ an ordered domain contained in a real closed field $\R$ and by $\C$ the algebraically closed field $\R[i]$.
+We denote by $\D$ an ordered domain contained in a real closed field $\R$ and by $\C$ the algebraically closed field $\R[\sqrt{-1}]$.
 All the polynomials in the input and output of our algorithms have coefficients in $\D$ and the complexity of our algorithms is measured by the number of arithmetic operations (addition, multiplication, sign determination) in $\D$.

-In this section, we first define certain representations of points, as well as semi-algebraic curves, that are going to be used in the inputs and outputs of our algorithms.
+In this section, we first define certain representations of points, as well as of s-a curves, that are going to be used in the inputs and outputs of our algorithms.
 Several of these representations share the common property that a certain initial number of coordinates are fixed by a triangular system of equations, along with certain Thom encodings and the remaining coordinates are defined by rational functions to be evaluated at a fixed real root of another polynomial (see Definitions \ref{def:rur} and \ref{def:curves} below).
 The structure of these representations reflect the recursive structure of our main algorithms described in Section \ref{sec:main}.

-After defining these representations we recall the input, output and complexity of a key algorithm, Algorithm \ref{alg:curvesegments}(Curve Segments), which is described in full detail in \cite{BPRbook2posted2}.
-Algorithm \ref{alg:curvesegments} accepts as input a polynomial defining a bounded real algebraic variety (with some coordinates fixed by a triangular system as mentioned above), and outputs a semi-algebraic partition of the first (non-fixed) coordinate, as well as descriptions of semi-algebraic curve segments (as well as points) parametrized by this coordinate satisfying certain properties -- which are key to the construction of the main roadmap algorithm.
-Indeed, the curve segments appearing in the main roadmap algorithm would be limits of the curve segments output by the various calls to Algorithm \ref{alg:curvesegments}.
+After defining these representations, we recall the input, output and an upper bound on the complexity of a key algorithm, Algorithm \ref{alg:curvesegments}(Curve Segments), which is described in full detail in \cite{BPRbook2posted2}.
+Algorithm \ref{alg:curvesegments} accepts as input a polynomial defining a bounded real algebraic variety (with some coordinates fixed by a triangular system as mentioned above), and outputs a s-a partition of the first (non-fixed) coordinate, as well as descriptions of s-a curve segments (as well as points) parametrized by this coordinate satisfying certain properties -- which are the key to the construction of the main roadmap algorithm.
+Indeed, the curve segments appearing in the output of the main roadmap algorithm (Algorithm \ref{alg:babygiant}) are limits of the curve segments output by the various calls to Algorithm \ref{alg:curvesegments}.

 We begin with a few definitions. \begin{definition} A {\em Thom encoding $f,\sigma$ representing an element $\alpha\in \R$} consists of \begin{enumerate} \item a polynomial $f\in \D[T]$ such that $\alpha$ is a root of $f$ in $\R$, \item a sign condition $\sigma$ on the set ${\rm Der}(f)$ of derivatives of $f$, such that $\sigma$ is the sign condition satisfied by ${\rm Der}(f)$ at $\alpha$. \end{enumerate}